 The inability to communicate in no way negates the possibility that an individual is experiencing pain and is in need of appropriate pain relieving treatment.

 Here at CARE Pet Therapy Center, our Pain Management team members devote hundreds of hours in advanced training to recognize and treat pain in our patients.
 Our approach is to address pain by incorporating multiple modalities: medications, supplements, herbal therapies, physical rehabilitation, acupuncture, myofascial trigger point therapy, and other treatments.

-The primary professionals on our team, Dr. Polly Fleckenstein, Dr. Molly Flaherty, and Lis Conarton, LVT, are consistently receiving the most advanced formal training in veterinary pain management and complementary modalities, making them uniquely qualified to assist your pet.
-They have all been certified as Certified Veterinary Pain Practitioners (CVPP) through the International Veterinary Academy of Pain Management.
+The primary professionals on our team, Dr. Polly Fleckenstein and Lis Conarton, LVT, are consistently receiving the most advanced formal training in veterinary pain management and complementary modalities, making them uniquely qualified to assist your pet.
+They have both been certified as Certified Veterinary Pain Practitioners (CVPP) through the International Veterinary Academy of Pain Management.

 - Advanced Medication Therapy

 - Myofascial Trigger Point Therapy

 We will work with you to find a program that is manageable for you and effective for and well tolerated by your pet.
 The CARE team will collaborate with your primary care veterinarian and our team of specialists at VMC to ensure that we take into account any existing diseases or conditions that you pet may have.